Glossary of California Probate Law Terms

 Probate Litigation.
 The legal term for a lawsuit regarding a will, estate and/or trust.
 This can include contested wills, defective wills and trusts, breaches of fiduciary duties, omitted spousal rights, contested accountings and creditors’ claims.

 Omitted Spouse.
 A surviving spouse can inherit property and assets from the estate of a deceased spouse.
-This is the case whether or not the surviving spouse was named as beneficiary in a will or testamentary instrument.
-This is also known as a “widow’s share”.
+This is the case whether or not the will or testamentary instrument names the surviving spouse as beneficiary.
+This is a “widow’s share”.
 An omitted spouse can sue an estate in probate litigation if he or she was left out of the will, or if he or she was left property worth less than their share required under law.

 Testator.– An individual who creates and funds a trust, also known as a settlor.